devxiexie/triton-hacks/README.md

 The or statement can be expressed as or or |

+boolean functions, like less than or greater than are like regular

+\# for coment

 converting between types, such as int, float, string, and boolean are availible